ComfortDelGro: Merger

 Comfort and DelGro's merger was first proposed on 21 November 2002.
 In its joint announcement, the merger aimed to "consolidate the transportation businesses of the Companies in order to enhance profitability and shareholder value".
 The merger was finalised on 29 March 2003.

 The merger had a market capitalisation of over $1 billion, combined sales of $1.56 billion, and pre-tax earnings of $196 million.
 It set to provide a spectrum of transport services ranging from bus and taxi services to leasing and vehicle maintenance and inspections.

 The new company's only rival then was SMRT Corporation, which had a market capitalisation of around $930 million, sales of $500 million and pre-tax profits of $88.5 million then.
 The latter's fleet of some 600 buses and 2,000 taxis was smaller, but it was operating Singapore's rail network entirely.

+Expansion into autonomous mobility

+On 10 December 2025, ComfortDelGro announced its partnership with Pony.ai to begin testing their autonomous vehicle shuttles, branded as Zig Driverless, in the residential district of Punggol, Singapore.
+This comes after they got approval from Singapore regulators to start autonomous vehicle testing on public roads.
+Route 2 Lite, a shortened version of Route 2, began operations on 22 June 2026.
+This was followed by the launch of the full seven-stop Route 2 service on 1 July 2026.